UBC-CIC/LLM-Course-QA/docs/DeploymentGuide.md

 2. Login to your docker account on your local machine
 3. Go to [docker hub](hub.docker.com)
 4. Create a new public docker hub repository (cannot deploy backend automatically without public repository)
-5. Clone repository on your local machine
-6. Navigate to the backend directory of the cloned repository on terminal or shell
+5. Navigate to the backend directory of the cloned repository on terminal or shell
-7. Enter the following command
+6. Enter the following command

 ```
 docker build -t account_name/repo_name .